-Peter's about to be released recording, One Mind, is something of a departure for him.
+Peter's newly released recording, One Mind, is something of a departure for him.
 A close collaboration with bassist Marcos Varela, it's a quartet set that also includes Billy Drummond on drums, and acclaimed saxophonist Seamus Blake.
 The album features several new compositions and arrangements, and veers into some surprising musical paths.

 Peter's well-received previous release, Standards, remains a culminating example of his efforts as a jazz pianist and bandleader.
 A trio session that features his recent frequent collaborator, drummer Billy Drummond, and a newer bandmate, bassist Jay Anderson, the recording demonstrates the fluidity, knowledge and command that he has developed over more than twenty years of performing and recording with some of the world's best jazz musicians.

 Peter Zak was born on May 13, 1965, in Los Angeles and grew up in Columbus and Kent, Ohio.
 When he was five, his mother taught him the basics of piano playing and reading music, and after six months, he began a decade-long series of private lessons, including a period with internationally renowned concert pianist Margaret Baxtresser.
 After the family moved to Oakland when Zak was 16, he developed an interest in jazz when his high school band director showed him how to play the chord changes to Stella by Starlight.
 Studies with Susan Muscarella, now president of the California Jazz Conservatory, followed at UC Berkeley, where he also played in the UC Jazz Ensembles and earned a B.A. in history.
 He was soon gigging around Northern California with saxophonist John Handy, among others.